NBA Scoring Champion Odds & Factors to Consider When Betting

 Point Guards and Wings

-With all due respect to the big men who dominate the Defensive Player of the Year voting each year (LINK), they just aren’t scoring champions anymore.
+With all due respect to the big men who dominate the Defensive Player of the Year voting each year, they just aren’t scoring champions anymore.
 Gone are the days of Shaquille O’Neal (scoring champ in 1995 and 2000) and David Robinson (scoring champion in 2004).

 Wings and point guards have the highest usage rates (percentage of possessions that end in a player’s field goal attempt, free throw attempt, assist or turnover) and thus are shooting and scoring most.
-From 2006 to 2014 every scoring champion was a wing, and from 2015 to 2018 all four scoring champions were point guards.
+From 2006 to 2014 every scoring champion was a wing, and from 2015 to 2019 all five scoring champions were point guards.

 And in terms of usage?
-18 of the 22 scoring champions from 1997 to 2018 were first, second or third in the NBA in usage.
+Nineteen of the 23 scoring champions from 1997 to 2019 were first, second or third in the NBA in usage.
 The best scorers don’t just shoot and do nothing else; they’re heavily involved in every aspect of the offense.